Creating Artificial Worlds with AI to Improve Energy Access Data (2021-2022)

 Learn more about this project team by viewing the team's video.

 Fall 2021 – Spring 2022

-See earlier related team, Deep Learning for Rare Energy Infrastructure in Satellite Imagery (2020-2021) and Data+ summer project, Creating Artificial Worlds with AI to Improve Energy Access Data (2021).
+See related teams, Tracking Climate Change with Satellites and Artificial Intelligence (2022-2023) and Deep Learning for Rare Energy Infrastructure in Satellite Imagery (2020-2021), and Data+ summer project, Tracking Climate Change Impacts with Satellites and AI (2022).